s-kachroo/Todo-App/README.md

 - The app is designed for ease of use and future scalability
 - Implement persistent storage for TODO items
 - Tasks are sorted based if they are marked DONE or NOT DONE
-- All the tasks can be deleted together (Development Phase)
+- All the tasks can be deleted together (Development Phase - Dev Testing)
-- Users can search among the TODO tasks (Development Phase)
+- Users can search among the TODO tasks (Development Phase - Dev Testing)

 ## Build Instructions